ninasiam/Pywikibot_tests/README.md

   - Connect to an already existing site and print it out (the one created for Task 1).
   - Append new lines of text at the end of the page and save the changes.
   - Load a Wikidata item (Sandbox) and print parts of its content.
-  - Add a new Property-Value pair to the Sandbox property.
+  - Add a new Property-Value pair to the Sandbox item.

 The output is appended to the log.txt file.